Samatvartha/2014P_Samatvartha_Thesisbox/README.md

     *   **Launch a Federated Business:** Use our open-source playbooks to start a local, regenerative enterprise (e.g., a KiranaCulture node, an Anvi Kriti pod).
     *   **Join a Core Team:** Bring your operational, technical, or marketing expertise to help build out a core AdVenture at the Venture Lab level.
     *   **Contribute to the Commons:** As a domain expert, lend your skills to develop the shared DPIs, legal templates, or tech modules that will empower the entire network.
 We are pioneering novel employee-ownership models ('venture labour') for core contributors.
+    *   **Simply Join the Community:** Just get connected.
+As things progress, we hope you shall organically discover how you can add regenerative value to your existing business incrementally, or start a new one!
+We will share more details about this soon.

 *   **For Funders, Foundations, and Investors:**
-    *   **Provide Catalytic Capital:** Deploy flexible funding (venture capital, angel debt) to help the initial AdVentures prove their models and achieve product-market fit.
+    *   **Provide Catalytic Capital:** Deploy flexible funding (venture capital, angel debt, whatever fancy name you deem fit...) to help the initial AdVentures prove their models and achieve product-market fit.
     *   **Enable the Commons with Grants:** Support the non-profit development of the open-source DPIs, educational materials, and shared infrastructure that forms the ecosystem's backbone.
-    *   **Offer Working Capital & Credit:** Provide credit lines and tailored financial products for the network of federated micro-entrepreneurs as they launch and scale.
+    *   **Offer Working Capital & Credit for Community:** Provide credit lines and tailored financial products for the network of federated micro-entrepreneurs as they launch and scale.

-*   **For Institutions, NGOs, and Corporates:**
+*   **For Institutions, NGOs, Incubators, and Corporates:**
     *   **Form a Strategic Partnership:** Collaborate with our Think Tank on policy research or with the Venture Lab to pilot solutions within your ecosystem.
     *   **Become a Distribution Channel:** Help us onboard your network of MSMEs, students, or community members into the Sāmatvārtha ecosystem.